qgis/QGIS-Documentation/docs/training_manual/processing/cutting_merging.rst

 .. figure:: img/cutting_merging/clip.png

-Once the layers have been cropped, they can be merged using the GDAL *Merge* algorithm.
+Once the layers have been cropped, they can be merged using the SAGA *Mosaic raster layers* algorithm.

 .. figure:: img/cutting_merging/merge.png